 If you are not sure which courses to take, please register for all courses at the start of the year.
 It is possible to drop one or more of the courses during the year, provided the subjects still being taken are equivalent to eight or more courses.
-You cannot drop the mandatory courses.

-If you wish to drop/change a course before the standard University deadline (end of week 2), you can do this online.
-Details are here: <https://www.hw.ac.uk/uk/students/studies/record/change-course-programme.htm> .
+If you wish to drop a course before the standard University deadline (end of week 3), you should complete a Change of Course Form which is available from and should be handed in to the School Office.
 If you wish to drop a course after this time you may only do so before any assessments (eg coursework) has been handed in, or by the end of Week 8 of the semester, whichever comes earlier.
 If you de-register from a course it will not appear on your final transcript.
 However if you de-register for a course then you will not have a re-assessment opportunity in that course.

 Some students may have studied Statistics or Economics before and may wish to drop one or both of these courses.
 However, it should be noted that it is not possible for us to decide whether this previous study is sufficient for an exemption from the corresponding professional actuarial subject - these exemption decisions can be taken only by the IFoA and then only after you have joined the IFoA.
-The decision to drop one or more courses should be taken only after a full discussion with your personal tutor or the Programme Director.
+The decision to drop one or more courses should be taken only after a full discussion with your Mentor or the Programme Director.

-In exceptional circumstances, you may be permitted to replace one or more of the courses with one or more actuarial courses given to honours undergraduate students.
+In exceptional circumstances, you may be permitted to replace one or more of the 12 courses listed above with one or more actuarial courses given to honours undergraduate students.
 You will be advised accordingly which courses are considered a relevant replacement.
 Note that such courses may or may not lead to exemptions from professional actuarial subjects.